prabhatks12/Flask_Regression/README.md

 ## Regression in Flask
-Applying all regression techniques on the csv and telling which one is the best based on the accuracy and graph.
+Applying `linear regression`,`random forest` and `decision tree` regression on the csv and displaying which one is the best based on the accuracy and graph.`Flask` is used to do this.

+#Developers Guideline
+Type the following command based on your system to create the virtual enviornment in python.

 ```bash